lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 ### s1-4 - Partner to identify the team's highest priority learning need now. [participatory learning]
+- Introduce the overarching _MTL_ Learning Objectives and identify a shared team vision for _Modeling to Learn_.
+- Review hypoer local transparent team data resources related to the team's learning vision.
+- Dialogue about the team's highest priority learning need now using the _MTL Menu_

+Session | Priority| Participatory Learning s1 | Shared Vision | The team practices making team decisions as they move from an individual to shared vision, select their team lead and team meeting time s2 | Team Data | The team learns to build their own team data for evaluating team trends and patient data in relation to their team vision. s3 | Team Data for Simulation | The team reviews "What is" team parameters related to their team vision and considers the benefits of "what if" simulation learning. s4 | Team Need | The engages in a dialogue about the highest priority team need now, so that there is consensus around the _MTL_ Learning Module selected for sessions 5-10.

 ### s5-8 - Build capacity for participatory learning from simulation using team question/hypothesis/findings/decisions [participatory learning + systems thinking]
 - Review the _MTL_ Fidelity Checklist to identify the additional participatory learning capacities for each session.